1.

 17.

-Traub, V. Mapping the Global Body. in Early modern visual culture: representation, race, and empire in Renaissance England vol. New cultural studies 44–97 (University of Pennsylvania Press, 2000).
+Traub, V. Mapping the Global Body. in Early modern visual culture: representation, race, and empire in Renaissance England vol. New cultural studies 44–97 (University of Pennsylvania Press, Philadelphia, 2000).

 18.